 The mic stands we use are Gooseneck stand with a heavy base.
 They do the trick but i’ve never really been happy with them but I can’t really see a better option while I don’t have a permanent studio set-up.

 The Mixer we use is an Alesis Multimix 8 USB 2.0 mixer.
 I have mixed feeling about this.
-It cost me around £250 when i picked it up 2 years ago.
+It cost me around £250 when i picked it up in 2010.
 As with the mics, i looked around and took some advice on a few different mixers and decided that a USB interface was a must.
-Over the last 3 years a few things have become apparent, 1. there is now a huge amount of information online about podcasting and seting up a show, 2. there is more equipment avaliable so suit each type of arrangement (single host, skype, recording to laptop or portable recorder) 3.
+Over the years a few things have become apparent, 1. there is now a huge amount of information online about podcasting and seting up a show, 2. there is more equipment avaliable so suit each type of arrangement (single host, skype, recording to laptop or portable recorder) 3.
 The iPad has been released.
+(Yes!
+This article was first written pre-pad launch!)

 So taking all that into account if i were buying again a mixer to get set up with podcasting i would look for the following features;